-According to this random article I Googled, the baby shower dates back to Ancient Egypt and Greece.
+According to Google, the baby shower dates back to Ancient Egypt and Greece.
 However, the way we know them today, with baby registry and all is thanks to post-WWII when a bunch of retail geniuses noticed that a baby boom was happening and assumed that cute baby + women = buying lots of stuff (Because women, we love to shop right?!
 Aargh).
 At it’s core, a baby registry is just a real-time list of items that you would like to receive from friends and family that haven’t been purchased for you yet.

 What to buy: Baby registries can help you identify what you would like to receive from caring friends and family.
 If you’d like, this is a handy list that my mother-in-law sent me as a reference.
 If only we had one of these for everything in life… am I right?? #Ilovelists.
 For many gifters it’s super helpful to have some cues from you on what you need and will actually use.